wim-c/psc/README.md

 ```

 ### The `JointState` class
-A joint state can specify any number of guard states (usually more than two,
+A joint state can refer to any number of _guard states_ (usually more than two,
 although this is not required).
+These guard states must already be defined
+elsewhere in the state chart (as any of the four state types): the joint state
-All guard states of a joint state must be able
+only refers to them.
+All guard states of a joint state must be able to be
-to be active at the same time and a joint state may not be a guard state of
+active at the same time and a joint state may not be a guard state of itself
-itself (either directly or indirectly).
-This usually means that guard states
+(either directly or indirectly).
+This usually means that guard states are
-are nested states in different regions of a parallel state.
+nested states in different regions of a parallel state.
 Other than these
 restrictions, any state may appear as a guard state in any number of joint
 states.
 A guard state is not a nested state of a joint state and can be active
 while the joint state itself is not active.